THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 your gates of jewels, and all your wall of precious stones.

-In the Bible, a basic purpose of gemstones was colour definition, for that was
+In the Bible a primary purpose of gemstones was colour identity, as that was

 the most accurate and acceptable way of describing colours.
 We have our own

 translation of the Biblical jewel list.
 The Hebrew text only has the jewel names

 but we include colours, because it is helpful to readers if they know the colours.